puppetlabs/puppet-docs/source/pe/3.7/razor_using.markdown

 		name: "node2"
 		spec: "/razor/v1/collections/nodes/member"

 4. Look at the node details: `razor nodes <node name>`.
-In addition to the above information, you'll see hardware and DHCP information, the path to the log and a placeholder for tags.
+In addition to the above information, you'll see hardware and DHCP information, the path to the log, and a placeholder for tags.
 It looks like this:

 		hw_info:
 				mac: ["08-00-27-8a-5e-5d"]